dreamking60/d3-start-to-finish-leanpub/manuscript/32 PRACTICAL Finishing touches.md

 Currently the country labels are quite dominant so let’s make them a bit smaller and a bit lighter in color.

 Let’s also set their font weight to semi bold (which equates to a weight of 600).
-This adds a bit of typology contrast (if there is such a thing!) to the visualization:
+This adds a bit of typology contrast (if there is such a thing!) to the visualisation:

 {caption: "style.css", line-numbers: false}
 ```